Content approval workflow for Tallyfy

 task

-Write the first draft of your marketing content following brand guidelines.
-Focus on clear messaging, target audience needs, and call-to-action placement.
-Include all required sections: headline, body copy, supporting visuals notes, and meta descriptions for digital content.
+Write your first draft following your brand guidelines.
+Keep your focus on clear messaging, what your target audience actually needs, and where you're placing your call to action.
+Make sure you've got all the required sections covered: headline, body copy, notes for supporting visuals, and meta descriptions for anything going online.

 3